Back in July, I finally took the plunge to study a topic that has interested me for a long time: Machine Learning.

 What machine learning excels at is sifting through enormous amounts of data and finding relationships, (including relationships that are too subtle or too complex to be easily identified by humans) and making optimal decisions.
 All complex automation systems are full of these kind of opportunities, so it is only a matter of time before this technology becomes commonplace in all industries.
 Functional safety engineers need to be ready for that future.

 I highly recommend this course as an excellent entry point into the world of machine learning.
 Go ahead and take the plunge!
+And of course, please book your courses through our awesome affiliate partners!

 As always, thanks for reading!